 His demand was answered with deafening drumming on the back door.
-Bess grabbed Hunter off the couch, wrapping her arms around him protectively as she held him close.
-“Who the hell is doing this to us?” she breathed.
+Bess grabbed Hunter off the couch, cradling him in her arms.
+“Who in the hell is doing this to us?” she breathed.
 “And why?”

 Rick shook his head.
 He couldn’t even begin to imagine who would be cruel enough to pull such a sick and disgusting prank, especially in the middle of a devastating storm.
 Being so far out in the country with no nearby neighbors, it was unlikely that it’d be kids or teenagers thinking it funny to play a deadly game of Ding Dong Witch.
 But then his thoughts went to a different place as he wondered if their tormenter was actually a person.
 Maybe it was the something that Keith West had warned them about in his video, or they that Hunter had spoken of.
-Maybe no one was knocking at all, but instead, were slashing and chipping away at the wooden doors and window coverings, desperately trying to find a way to get inside.
+Maybe no one was knocking at all.
+They were slashing and chipping away at the wooden doors and window coverings, desperately trying to get inside.